 Looking to test the waters with Linux gaming and don't want to lose access to your favourite Windows games?
 Here's a simple no-nonsense guide to actually using Steam Play.

 First of all, what is Steam Play?

-In simple terms, it's a feature that allows you to run Windows games on Linux, directly through the native Linux Steam client just like any other game.
-Announced by Valve (here) back in August 2018, it bundles together other projects like Wine, DXVK and more under the name of Proton so there's no fussing around.
+In simple terms: it's a feature that allows you to run compatibility layers in the Linux version of the Steam client announced by Valve (here) back in August 2018.
+Proton is one such compatibility layer, allowing Windows games to be played on Linux.
+Proton bundles together other projects like Wine, DXVK and more under one roof so there's no fussing around.
 So we're clear: Steam Play is the feature, Proton is the software you run.

 Some games are flawless, some have major issues.
 Thousands of games are currently reported to work!